Elias-Gill/Walldo/README.md

   "Path": ["C:/Users/walldo/Desktop/fondos", "C:/Users\walldo/Desktop/wallpapers2"]
 }

-PLEASE DON'T put "\" instead put "/" as a separator.
+PLEASE DON'T put Windows like backslashes, instead put "/" as the folder separator.
 You can simply reload Walldo with the reload button that is on the bottom right.

 ### Linux